lambdaclass/concrete/README.md

 For a full roadmap check the [project](https://github.com/orgs/lambdaclass/projects/23).

+Meaning:
- ✔️ = implemented
+-  ✔️ = implemented
- 🏗️ = work in progress
+- 🏗️ = work in progress
- :x: = work not started yet
+- :x: = work not started yet
- 🤔 = to be defined
+- 🤔 = to be defined

 Features:
 - if/else ✔️